cldougl/rladies-git-intro/README.md

 # rladies-git-intro
-Introduction to `git` where we discuss bassic commands, common workflows, and tips.
+Introduction to `git` where we discuss basic commands, common workflows, and tips.